 The security of your personal data is of the utmost importance to us.
 We are committed to providing appropriate security controls to protect your personal data against foreseeable hazards.

-All information that you provide to us is stored on our secure servers which are owned by Amazon's AWS service and located in Ireland (EU).
-Any payment transactions will be encrypted and no payment method data is stored or retained.
+All information that you provide to us with an online order is stored on our secure servers which are owned by Google Cloud Platform and located in Frankfurt (europe-west3).
+Any payment transactions will be encrypted and no payment method data is stored or retained by Grenson.
 Grenson staff have no access to your payment method data at any time.

 The personal data that we collect from you may be transferred to, and may be stored at, a destination outside the European Economic Area ("EEA").
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 Such staff maybe engaged in, among other things, the fulfilment of your order, the processing of your payment and the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.